Thief3/thief3/README.md

 # Hi!!
-I'm Malik, I like playing with shiny things.
+I like playing with shiny things.

 Currently a developer at @bamboolengineeing and recent MSci Mathematics and Statistics graduate from Lancaster University, UK.
 I like building things, especially with shiny new tech.